LarsSchy/SMAC-M/README.md

    - LIGHTS only selects the color of the symbol.
      Light arcs are written directly to the mapfile.
    - DEPARE only takes into account the DRVAL2 attribute and renders a flat color.
-     - A DRVAL1 value of 0 should be rendered in DEPVS but is instead drawn in DEPIT.
-This is because a missing DRVAL1 value is interpreted by Mapserver as 0, but should be rendered in DEPIT
    - DEPCNT does not draw the contour labels.
    - OBSTRN does not take into account the underwater hazard procedure or sounding and low accuracy symbols, and assumes a safety depth of 30 metres
    - WRECKS does not take into account the underwater hazard procedure or sounding and low accuracy symbols, and assumes a safety depth of 30 metres
  - Symbols in MapServer are anchored to the map in the center vs in the top-left corner for OpenCPN.
 This brings a disparity in the symbol placement when they are stacked together.